 Here $\beta$ controls the temperature of the softmax, $\mathcal{N}_A$ stands for the neighbors of node $A$ \textemdash a set of all the nodes connected to node $A$, $r$ is the ReLU function.
 Restriction of the attention operation to the neighborhood of a given node is similar to that used in the Graph Attention Networks (GAT), see \cite{velivckovic2017graph}.
 Finally, we have residual connection (which is a natural consequence of the discretized differential equation dynamics)

-Intuitively, the first term in \autoref{update equation for anomaly} describes the influence (attention score) of the neighbor nodes with respect to the target node, the second term considers the influence of the target node with respect to each of its neighbor, and the third term is the contribution of the Hopfield Network module.
+Intuitively, the first term in \autoref{update equation for anomaly} describes the influence (attention score) of the neighbor nodes with respect to the target node, the second term describes the influence of the target node with respect to each of its neighbor, and the third term is the contribution of the Hopfield Network module.
 It can be shown that the forward pass of our energy-based transformer layer minimizes the following energy function:

 This energy function will decrease as the forward pass progresses until it reaches a local minimum.